hmmclean/Module_15_Homework/README.md

 The United States Geological Survey, or USGS for short, is responsible for providing scientific data about natural hazards, the health of our ecosystems and environment, and the impacts of climate and land-use change.
 Their scientists develop new methods and tools to supply timely, relevant, and useful information about the Earth and its processes.
 The USGS is interested in building a new set of tools that will allow them to visualize their earthquake data.
 They collect a massive amount of data from all over the world each day, but they lack a meaningful way of displaying it.
 In this challenge, you have been tasked with developing a way to visualize USGS data that will allow them to better educate the public and other government organizations (and hopefully secure more funding) on issues facing our planet.

 # Navigation
-* StarterCode - provided starting material.
+* Leaflet_Part_1 -
     * index - provided html code.
+    * static/css
-    * samples - provided json file which contains all data.
+        * style - provided css file that contains styling code for the html.
-    * static/js - provided folder containing javascript app.
+    * static/js
-        * app - javascript file which imports the data from the json file and creates all the dashboards linked to the html file.
+        * logic_part1 - javascript file which contains all code.

 # References and Resources
 * ChatGPT - https://chat.openai.com/